hyosung11/Launch-School/Courses/JS100/assessment.md

 The termination has been a blessing in disguise.
 In the weeks since being laid off, I have returned to programming.
 My original journey into programming began as a child when I dabbled with the BASIC programming language while my mother studied computer science.
 I remember the fascination of writing code on a TRS-80 computer and watching the output on the monitor.
 I loved that feedback loop.
 That journey ended in childhood as I moved on to other subjects in my educational development.
 But I planted a seed.

+The software engineering seed began to grow two years ago when I decided to make another career change.
+After college, I began my first career as a teacher and professor.
+This career spanned thirteen years and included working with students from kindergarten through college adults.
+Ready for a new challenge, I enrolled in law school.
+After law school, I worked as an attorney for ten years.

+In the spring of 2019, I first read about Blockchain.
+It piqued my curiosity, especially the concept of smart contracts.

+law school  as a teacher for thirteen

+in being a software engineer is the third iteration of my career. prior i was a teacher/professor and an attorney

+coding bootcamp GA

+===

 After my termination, I spent the end of May and the beginning of June applying to project manager positions with mixed emotions.
 I felt like I get a job fast. csm certification. what do I really want to do. started coding again. talked to GA bootcamp friends. help. be so good they can't ignore you cal newport